kwek20/Test/tutorials/README.md

 ## Workshop:  Introduction to IOTA Transactions

 This workshop teaches how to send and fetch various types of transactions stored in the IOTA Tangle.
-Starting with "Hello World", each tutorial teaches the next level until you reach the final project where you build a simple app.
-The self-check quizzes are also useful for preparing for the IOTA Adminstrator certification or the IOTA Developer certification.
+Starting with "Hello World", each tutorial teaches the next level until you reach the final project where you build a High Mobility blueprint app using what you learned.

 ### Getting started